Boat Test

 There is no hardtop option on the Squadron 50 but an optional canvas bimini provides some shade in a matter of seconds.

 Engine room access is brilliant as there are two points of entry.
 One via a large deck hatch at the transom on the port side and another through a hatch in the cockpit.
-Once in, the smaller D6 blocks have plenty of space around them so accessing all sides of the engines is easy and the installation itself is immaculate, with neatly run plumbing and wiring, which is labelled so you can easily tell what does what.
+Once in, the smaller D6 blocks have plenty of space around them so accessing all sides of the engines is easy and the installation itself is immaculate, with neatly run plumbing and wiring, which is labeled so you can easily tell what does what.

 Value For Money

 Fairlines tend to command a premium but there is evidence all over the boat as to where this extra money is going.
-From the quality of the mouldings and metalwork to the beautifully fitted out and well-engineered machinery spaces, the Squadron 50 is a quality product peppered with top drawer craftmanship.
+From the quality of the moldings and metalwork to the beautifully fitted out and well-engineered machinery spaces, the Squadron 50 is a quality product peppered with top drawer craftmanship.

 Our Options & Pick

 Fairline has helpfully collated most must-have options into the Premium pack.
-It costs £165,000, which looks like quite a lot of money on paper, but it includes big-ticket items such as air-conditioning, the upgraded generator, teak decking, a bimini and a Garmin navigation package.
-The only major options you may want to add to that are a passerelle if the boat is going to live in the Med and the Seakeeper 6, which is a £70,000 option.
+It costs GBP £165,000, which looks like quite a lot of money on paper, but it includes big-ticket items such as air-conditioning, the upgraded generator, teak decking, a bimini, and a Garmin navigation package.
+The only major options you may want to add to that are a passerelle if the boat is going to live in the Med and the Seakeeper 6, which is a GBP £70,000 option.

 The layout of the interior is a personal choice, depending on how you like to use the boat, but we think the galley down, three-cabin layout is a great combination.